Jerald/BBBlfs/README.md

 ## Build

-You need to build the project to create a small executable used to put the BeagleBone into the correct mode to be flashed over usb.
+You need to build the project to create a small executable used to put the BeagleBone into the correct mode to be flashed over USB.

 It requires `libusb` and `automake` as dependencies.
 Download them with your favourite package manager.
 After that, run the below commands to make the executable:
 ```bash